DeepBrainChain/DBC-DOC/DBC_install/DBC computing node deployment.md

 + Alternate site：http://111.44.254.164:22244/ubuntu-img/

-## Back up the machine id and private key (very important)
+## Back up the machine id and private key (very important,if this private key is lost, 50% of the pledged coins will be lost, please pay attention to multiple backups)

-Back up the contents of the following file: ` /home/dbc/0.3.7.3/dbc_repo/dat/node.dat`, put it in a safe place, and use it later if you reinstall the system or reinstall DBC
+Back up the contents of the following file: ` /home/dbc/0.3.7.3/dbc_repo/dat/node.dat`, put it in a safe place, and use it later If you reinstall the system or reinstall DBC later, you need to use the original id and private key, otherwise the pledged coins will be deducted